Klipper3d/klipper/docs/FAQ.md

 but these boards don't have enough processing power to run Klipper well.
 It is common for print stalls to occur on these slower machines when printing (The printer may move faster than Klipper can send movement commands.)
-It is not reccomended to run Kliper on these older machines.
+It is not reccomended to run Klipper on these older machines.

 For running on the Beaglebone, see the